navarroaxel/react-native-scrollview-carousel-example/README.md

 In this example, we show how to overlap the `Image` component on the header to get a cool effect.
-The touch is so fluid and fast that the user has a sense of a high performance application.
+The touch is so fluid and fast that the user has a sense of a highly performance application.

 ### Performance issues